LuisLorenz/guess_number/README.md

     - variating the time to get the answer
     - future project: record system
     - maybe smarten code by using self.init modul ...
-    - when the user should make an input create visual dot or blinking character
+    - future project: when the user should make an input create visual dot or blinking character
+    - future: start the game in the terminal

 ## second option
 - I choose a number